royragsdale/git-101/slides/content/_index.md

 # Agenda

 1. The Scene
 2. The Cast
+3. Call for Extras
-3. The Pilot Episode
+4. Pilot Episode
-4. The
+5. Wrap

 ---